exasol/power-apps-connector/doc/user_guide/user_guide.md

 ## How to install the Exasol Connector for Power Apps.

-Currently you'll need to use the paconn tool (installation instructions found here: https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli ) to create or update the connector in your organisation.
+Currently you'll need to use the paconn tool (installation instructions found here : https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli ) to create or update the connector in your organisation.

 The connector talks to the exasol-rest-api which you'll also need to setup.
 See the section above.